Woman Owned and Operated

 Artwork and content copyright protected.
 All rights reserved.
 May not be reproduced without permission of the artist.

-Virginia B Campbell is a professional non-attorney Claimant’s Representative who’s helped people with Social Security disability appeals for over twenty years.
+Virginia B Campbell is a professional non-attorney Claimant’s Representative who’s helped people with Social Security disability appeals for over twenty-five years.
 She passed Social Security’s examination for non-attorneys with a near-perfect score.
 She’s passed a criminal background check, meets continuing education requirements, and remains in good standing with the Social Security Administration as a non-attorney Representative.

 "Qualified, Tested, and Working for You"